-If you are coeliac, remember you can order various starter packs from established gluten free brands – check out Juvela, Glutafin or Barkat.
+If you are coeliac, remember you can order various starter packs from established gluten free brands – check out Juvela or Glutafin.
 Juvela were always my favourite prescription products, as their bread has decent texture and taste lovely.

 There are quite a few gluten free beer choices on the market now and it is worth trying a few to see which ones you prefer.
 For a fuller bodied, Belgian-esque gluten free beer, I recommend Daura Marzen (available from Ocado, £6.99 for a pack of 4).
 Bellfield Brewery, who I love because they are a family-run, coeliac-owned small brewery, make an excellent pilsner and IPA that were both winners in the World Beer Awards (available from various stockists, price varies).
 Then for lagers, a widely-available and very good choice is Peroni‘s gluten free beer (available from Tesco and Sainsburys, £6.50 for a pack of 4).

 Let’s get a hard truth out there early on…gluten free bread is very rarely as good as normal bread unless it is freshly baked.
-If you fancy trying your hand at home baking, Naomi Devlin has some fab recipes in her River Cottage Gluten Free cookbook (you can buy the various flours needed cheaply through Shipton Mill).
-Realistically though, many of us don’t have time to make bread at home so here are some ready made recommendations.
+If you fancy trying your hand at home baking, I’ve got some lovely recipes here on my website and a chapter on bread making in my cookbook.

 Juvela do amazing fresh gluten free rolls (white and fibre varieties), which actually don’t need toasting.
 They are extra nice when warmed in the other though and their fantastic texture makes then a very versatile breakfast item and good for travel as they do not fall apart.
 The rolls are substantial too, so I think they are great value for money.
 You can find Juvela’s fresh bread and rolls in selected Tesco stores (rolls £2.20, bread £2.80).